zev613/makolet-store/README.md

 # makolet-store
 Our Final Project for CPS111

-USes AppJar to createa GUI based python 'e-commerce' store.
+Uses AppJar to createa GUI based python 'e-commerce' store.